diskoverdata/diskover-community/README.md

 ## Install & User Guides

-See the [Install Guide](https://github.com/diskoverdata/diskover-community/blob/master/INSTALL.md) for Community Edition & [Read the Docs](https://docs.diskoverdata.com/) for more documentation on how to use Diskover.
+Refer to the [Install Guide](https://github.com/diskoverdata/diskover-community/blob/master/INSTALL.md) for Community Edition and our [User Guide](https://docs.diskoverdata.com/) for information on how to use Diskover.

 ## Changelogs